narangmayank/xiao_nrf52840_matter_demo/README.md

 # XIAO nRF52840 Matter Demo

-This repo contains everything you need to get started with matter on XIAO nRf52840 Series.
+This repo contains everything you need to get started with matter on XIAO nRf52840 Series

 ## Prerequisites